dereulenspiegel/cbpi_hat/README.md

 It's created with [EasyEDA](https://easyeda.com/) and optimized for production via [JLCPCB](https://jlcpcb.com/).

+## Development

+Currently this project is designed with [EasyEDA](https://easyeda.com/).
+You can find all necessary files in the folder `easyeda`.
+When modifying this project please respect the CERN-OHL-S license used in this project.

 ## Features

 * Slots for up to 5 MAX31865 modules for PT100/PT1000 measurements